-We use White Rose Maths to teach maths Mastery.
-Influenced, inspired and informed by the work of leading maths researchers and practitioners across the world, White Rose Maths brings together a team of highly experienced and passionate maths teaching experts to train, guide, help and support all those who teach maths.
+We use White Rose Maths to teach Maths Mastery.
+Influenced, inspired and informed by the work of leading Maths researchers and practitioners across the world, White Rose Maths brings together a team of highly experienced and passionate Maths teaching experts to train, guide, help and support all those who teach Maths.
+Please see their website for further details Maths resources for teachers | White Rose Education

 We are taking part in the Maths Hub Mastering Number Programme.
 Rehearsal, particularly core number work, helps children attain automaticity in recall and use of facts and methods.
 Central to the programme is a small, abacus-like piece of equipment called a Rekenrek, which Reception children will be introduced to in the Summer Term.
 The children will also use CBeebies Numberblocks to visualise numbers and understand how all numbers are made of smaller numbers.
+Numberblocks - BBC iPlayer